daac-tools/vibrato/README.md

 ### MeCab compatibility

-Vibrato supports outputting the same tokenization results as MeCab.
+Vibrato supports options for outputting tokenized results identical to MeCab, such as ignoring whitespace.

 ## Basic usage